lossfuture/comp3335-group15/README.md

 # Monitoring the database
 1. Go to Prometheus using port 9090

-run a particular query:
+Run a particular query:
-> click on Graph
+Click on Graph

-> click on insert metric: select the query in the drop-down menu that you want to execute
+Click on insert metric: select the query in the drop-down menu that you want to execute

-> click on the execute button.
+Click on the execute button.

 2. using Grafana login (port 9876)